Beijing Voices: Seeking a stadium peek from outside bubble

 BEIJING (AP) — Beijing residents gathered outside in droves on a below-freezing Friday night to try to get a glimpse of the lit-up Olympic stadium and the fireworks during the opening ceremony for the 2022 Winter Games.

 Tickets are not being sold because of the pandemic, and only selected spectators are able to attend.
-To contain any outbreaks, authorities have also walled off the venues to prevent participants from coming in contact with the general public.
+About 150,000 people are expected to watch including winter sports enthusiasts, school children, marketing partners and foreign embassy staff.